ministryofjustice/bichard7-next-core/packages/conductor/README.md

 ### Viewing Conductor in a deployed environment

-To view Conductor in one of our deployed environments, you can then use the b7 CLI tool to open the Conductor UI.
-You can replace `--prod` with any of the other environments (`--e2e`, `--uat`, `--preprod`).
+To view Conductor in one of our deployed environments, you can then use the [b7 CLI](../cli) tool to open the Conductor UI.

+First you must make sure:

+1. You are connected the correct VPN
+2. Dev security groups have been enabled

 ```bash
 b7 conductor open --prod
 ```
+You can replace `--prod` with any of the other environments (`--e2e`, `--uat`, `--preprod`).

 ### Running Conductor locally